Yeasir0032/Discord-Clone/README.md

 2. **Voice and Video Calls:** Connect with friends through high-quality voice and video calls.
 Experience crystal-clear audio and video communication, whether you're chatting one-on-one or in a group.

 3. **Server and Channel Management:** Create and manage servers and channels to organize your communities and conversations efficiently.
 Customize permissions and roles to maintain control over your server environment.
 4. **Direct messages**: Conversate with any members of the server directly.
-You can give video call or an audio call directly.
+You can give a video call or an audio call directly.

 5. **Rich Media Support:** Share images, videos, GIFs, and other media files within your conversations.
 Express yourself with a wide range of multimedia options.